cxm12/HallAssess/README.md

 ### Prediction
-The proposed HallAssess can assess the hallucination in AI-reconstructed fluorescence microscopy images without a high-quality (HQ) image as the reference.
+The proposed HallAssess can assess the hallucination in AI-reconstructed fluorescence microscopy images without requiring a high-quality (HQ) image as the reference.

-Evaluating the quality of super-resolution results Download the pretrained models from `//`.
-Place the file in the model file.

 ```
 cd <directory of the .py file>